 May Dos said, "Maangchi I learned so much from you.
 Now I got two restaurants in Santa Cruz de Tenerife in Spain's Canary Islands."
 So cool!
 Maybe someday if I visit there, I can ask anyone on the street, "Do you know May Dos?
 Where are her or his restaurants?" : )

 Evgenia was happy to let me know her asparagus muchim turned out very delicious!
 Yes, I want to pick the one on top and chew it.
 Which part first, the tip or bottom end?
 I would bite the tip first.
 I don't know why! : ) Here is my easy asparagus muchim recipe if you want to make some, too.

 Scottytak living in London, UK loves nakji-bokkeum but he used baby octopus instead of nakji (octopus with long and thin arms).
 It looks wonderful!
 It's such a nice 1 bowl meal!
 Just mix it with rice and eat.
 Listen to him how adventurous he was to make this dish!

 He says, "One day I stumbled upon frozen baby octopus at an Asian shop and I bought it having no clue what I was going to make.
 As soon as I watched Maangchi’s YouTube video of her making nakji-bokkeum, my mouth was salivating so I had to make it!
 It was easier than I thought.
 Definitely don’t skip the washing & blanching as it helped to tenderize the octopus.
 It was so delicious, I’m dying to make it again!"

 My readers and viewers always make me smile, inspire me, amaze me, and make me think.
 Here are some of their messages that I chose to share with you!

-I will see you next month on November 1st!
-Keep being happy with your delicious Korean cooking and take care!
+I'll see you next month on December 1st!
+Keep being cozy and warm with your delicious Korean cooking and take care!